ykkimhgu/DLIP_doc/deep-learning-for-perception/lab/report-template.md

 ## V. Method

-### Overview
+### 1. Overview

+Explain the overview of your algorithm with  proper diagrams and  flow chart.

+### 2. Preprocessing

-Explain briefly how you have implemented the project.
+Explain how you have done preprocessing on the datasets.

-You may include the flowchart.

-### Preprocessing

-Explain how you have done preprocessing.
+Also include other  image processing you have done

-Include how you have prepared the dataset.

-### Deep Learning Model
+### 3. Deep Learning Model

-Explain which the deep learning model you have used
+Briefly explain which the deep learning model you have used, with proper citations

+### 4. Postprocessing

+**Algorithm #1: 0000**

+Briefly explain other algorithms you have created

+**Algorithm #2: 0000**

+Briefly explain other algorithms you have created

-### Experiment Method
+### 5. Experiment Method

 Explain how you have tested for evaluation

-Evaluation Index  Explain how you have tested for evaluation.
+Also include which evaluation Index were used